MicrosoftDocs/entra-docs/docs/identity/hybrid/connect/how-to-connect-sync-best-practices-changing-default-configuration.md

 ### Disable an unwanted Sync Rule
 Do not delete an out-of-box sync rule.
 It is recreated during next upgrade.

-In some cases, the installation wizard has produced a configuration that is not working for your topology.
-For example, if you have an account-resource forest topology but you have extended the schema in the account forest with the Exchange schema, then rules for Exchange are created for the account forest and the resource forest.
+In some cases, the installation wizard produces a configuration that is not working for your topology.
+For example, if you have an account-resource forest topology but you've extended the schema in the account forest with the Exchange schema, then rules for Exchange are created for the account forest and the resource forest.
 In this case, you need to disable the Sync Rule for Exchange.

 ![Disabled sync rule](./media/how-to-connect-sync-best-practices-changing-default-configuration/exchangedisabledrule.png)

-In the picture above, the installation wizard has found an old Exchange 2003 schema in the account forest.
+In the prior picture, the installation wizard found an old Exchange 2003 schema in the account forest.
 This schema extension was added before the resource forest was introduced in Fabrikam's environment.
 To ensure no attributes from the old Exchange implementation are synchronized, the sync rule should be disabled as shown.

 ### Change an out-of-box rule
 The only time you should change an out-of-box rule is when you need to change the join rule.
 If you need to change an attribute flow, then you should create a sync rule with higher precedence than the out-of-box rules.
 The only rule you practically need to clone is the rule **In from AD - User Join**.
 You can override all other rules with a higher precedence rule.